Franklinliu/SpCon-Artifact/README.md

 |                               |                                                                                   |

-## Quick Start
+# Get Started

-### Prerequisite
+## Prerequisite
-+ We assume the users have installed Docker software suitable for their operation system.
+We assume the users have installed Docker software suitable for their operation system.
 If not, please refer to the official website https://docs.docker.com/get-docker/ how to install Docker.
 The tested Docker version is 20.10.7.

-+ SpCon needs to access internet to get source code and transaction history of smart contract from [Etherscan](https://etherscan.io/) and [BitQuery](https://bitquery.io/) website.
+SpCon needs to access internet to get source code and transaction history of smart contract from [Etherscan](https://etherscan.io/) and [BitQuery](https://bitquery.io/) website.
 We assume the reader has full access to this two website.

+## Quick Start
 The quick start can use the public docker image prepared for this artifact evalution.
 The two basic operation is to pull the docker image (from dockerhub) and then run a docker container to execute a task.
 Below shows the proper instructions for this.
+The below task to execute will take no more than two minutes if everything is going well.
 ```bash
 # install docker image
 docker pull liuyedocker/spcon-artifact:latest
 # run spcon to detect the permisson bug of MorphToken(0x2Ef27BF41236bD859a95209e17a43Fbd26851f92) which is a CVE smart contract.
 docker run --rm liuyedocker/spcon-artifact:latest spcon --eth_contract 0x2Ef27BF41236bD859a95209e17a43Fbd26851f92
 ```
-The above task to execute will take no more than two minutes if everything is going well.
 We will get the expected results in the terminal.
 The terminal output will demostrate the information such as compiler versions, function name list, total users, uers-functions analysis and
 The first part of output shows the statistics of past transactions in the history such as how many functions appeared, and what the basic roles (user groups) are.